NeuroHelix/Hacker-Tools/README.md

 # Hacker-Tools
-A collection of python network scanners.
+A collection of python network scanners and other tools.
 Only use on devices/networks you own or have permission to do so on.

 Name of script, followed by input (input 1, input 2) and resulted output: